Lead poisoning: Treatment

 People receiving dimercaprol need to be assessed for peanut allergies since the commercial formulation contains peanut oil.
 Calcium EDTA is also effective if administered four hours after the administration of dimercaprol.
-Administering dimercaprol, DMSA (Succimer), or DMPS prior to calcium EDTA is necessary to prevent the redistribution of lead into the central nervous system.
+Administering dimercaprol, DMSA (Succimer), or DMPS before calcium EDTA is necessary to prevent the redistribution of lead into the central nervous system.
 Dimercaprol used alone may also redistribute lead to the brain and testes.
 An adverse side effect of calcium EDTA is renal toxicity.
 Succimer (DMSA) is the preferred agent in mild to moderate lead poisoning cases.
-This may be the case in instances where children have a blood lead level >25μg/dL.
+This may be the case in instances where children have a blood lead level >25 μg/dL.
 The most reported adverse side effect for succimer is gastrointestinal disturbances.
 It is also important to note that chelation therapy only lowers blood lead levels and may not prevent the lead-induced cognitive problems associated with lower lead levels in tissue.
-This may be because of the inability of these agents to remove sufficient amounts of lead from tissue or inability to reverse preexisting damage.
+This may be because of the inability of these agents to remove sufficient amounts of lead from tissue or the inability to reverse preexisting damage.

 Chelating agents can have adverse effects; for example, chelation therapy can lower the body's levels of necessary nutrients like zinc.
 Chelating agents taken orally can increase the body's absorption of lead through the intestine.

 Chelation challenge, also known as provocation testing, is used to indicate an elevated and mobilizable body burden of heavy metals including lead.
 This testing involves collecting urine before and after administering a one-off dose of chelating agent to mobilize heavy metals into the urine.
 Then urine is analyzed by a laboratory for levels of heavy metals; from this analysis overall body burden is inferred.
 Chelation challenge mainly measures the burden of lead in soft tissues, though whether it accurately reflects long-term exposure or the amount of lead stored in bone remains controversial.
 Although the technique has been used to determine whether chelation therapy is indicated and to diagnose heavy metal exposure, some evidence does not support these uses as blood levels after chelation are not comparable to the reference range typically used to diagnose heavy metal poisoning.
 The single chelation dose could also redistribute the heavy metals to more sensitive areas such as central nervous system tissue.